amuralee04/exercisetracker/README.md

-# exercisetracker
-Exercise Tracker developed using the MERN Stack
+# Exercise Tracker developed using the MERN Stack